 When I first saw this rocker, it was on a garage sale site and I wasn’t pregnant or even expecting to be pregnant, but I just loved it.
 A few months later when I found out I was pregnant I knew this was “the one.”
-My mom didn’t agree.
-I should probably have listened to her.

 This swing had everything: star lights, music, nature sounds, variable directions, little lambs and star mobile.
 It even had the option for batteries or power cord included.
 How could it possibly not be perfect?